1Password/electron-secure-defaults/README.md

 ### Disable the session cache

-The app creates a custom `Session` instead of using the default.
-The persistent session has its cache disabled to prevent network resources from being saved to disk, where they can be read in plain text.
-This is especially important on Windows, where app data, including the cache is saved in `%AppData%\Roaming`.
+The app creates a custom `Session` object instead of using the default session.
+The session is persistent but has its cache disabled to prevent network resources from being saved to disk automatically.
+This is especially important on Windows, where Electron user data, including the cache, is saved in `%AppData%\Roaming`.

-The custom session can be made more private by removing the `persist:` prefix, in which case nothing will be written to disk, including `localStorage`.
+The session can be made even more private by removing the `persist:` prefix from the partition, in which case nothing will be written to disk, including `localStorage`.
 The user experience would then be similar to using Chrome in Incognito mode.

 Learn more: https://www.electronjs.org/docs/api/session#sessionfrompartitionpartition-options.

 ### Restrict dev tools access in the packaged app

-Easy acess to the web inspector is necessary during development, but it can be used as an attack vector in production.
+Easy access to the web inspector is necessary during development, but it can be used as an attack vector in production.
 Users can be tricked into executing code which would expose their personal information or compromise the functionality of the app.
-To prevent this from happening, dev tools are disabled in the packaged app.
+To prevent this from happening, dev tools access is disabled in the packaged app.

 ### Use `strict` TypeScript setting

-The app prevents JavaScript error at runtime by setting `strict` in `tsconfig.json`.
+The `strict` setting in `tsconfig.json` enforces correct code and prevents JavaScript errors at runtime.

 ## Disclaimer